mEDR: SentinelOne Agent Upgrade Process

 • mXDR: Stellar Cyber Agent Upgrade Process

 Overview CyFlare’s Managed XDR (mXDR) service includes proactive management and upgrading of Stellar Cyber Agents (Sensors) on behalf of our customers.
-This article outlines: How and when upgrades occur What customers should expect Required customer ...
+This article outlines: How Stellar Agent upgrades are managed What customers should expect from ...

 • Use Case #5: Scan/Remediate/Rollback Endpoint